T1sweet/LEViTPose/README.md

 | LEViTPose-T     | 1.09M  | 0.89G  |   60.1   |    7.5   | 85.9 |

 ## Visualization
-Some examples of the prediction results of the LiteHEViTPose network model for human posture include occlusion, multiple people, viewpoint and appearance change on the MPII (top) and COCO (bottom) data sets.
+Some examples of the prediction results of the LEViTPose network model for human posture include occlusion, multiple people, viewpoint and appearance change on the MPII (top) and COCO (bottom) data sets.

 ![Visualization](./img/visualization.png)